jonemo/blog.jonasneubert.com/_posts/2019-01-23-barcode-generation-python.md

 While preparing a conference talk about barcodes, I spent three evenings researching Python packages for generating images of 1D and 2D barcodes.
 This review article is the result of that work.

-*This article was last updated on January 21th, 2019.*
+*This article was last updated on January 23th, 2019.*

 ## Summary: Recommendations

-[**treepoem**](https://pypi.org/project/treepoem) is the most feature-rich Python package for rendering images barcodes.
+[**treepoem**](https://pypi.org/project/treepoem) is the most feature-rich Python package for rendering barcodes as images.
 It supports all common barcode symbologies as well as many obscure ones, is actively maintained, and is available under the MIT license.
 It's my recommendation for anyone who wants to work with many symbologies.

 However, treepoem requires non-Python dependencies which might be difficult or impossible to install in some situations.
 If you cannot install treepoem's dependencies, or just don't want to, the next best general purpose option is [**python-barcode**](https://pypi.org/project/python-barcode), the most actively maintained fork of the dormant [pyBarcode](https://pypi.org/project/pyBarcode) package.